Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Results and Discussion

-A clear correlation is observed between the model size and the average plausibility rate (Pearson's $r = 0.78$).
+A strong correlation is observed between the model size (excluding models with undisclosed size) and the number of compilable patches (Person's $r = 0.60$).
+We also observe an even stronger correlation between the model size and the plausibility rate (Person's $r = 0.77$).
 The only outlier is SantaCoder, which also performs comparably to larger models on other tasks in related work~\cite{allal2023:santacoder}.
 The growth of the average plausibility rate from SantaCoder (1.1B) to StarCoderBase (15.5B) is less pronounced.
 This result can be affected by a larger proportion of Java code within SantaCoder training data compared to StarCoderBase training set.
 In addition, the majority of models with more than 1B parameters fix at least one bug with RTT through NL that is not repaired by RTT through NL with other models.
 Note that for a fixed model, bug repair performance differs based on the dataset.
-Thus, the proportion of the buggy input examples with plausible patches is lower for more complex datasets (Defects4J variants) and larger for simpler tasks (in QuixBugs and HumanEval-Java).
+Thus, the proportion of the buggy input examples with plausible patches is lower for more complex datasets (Defects4J variants) and larger for simpler tasks (QuixBugs and HumanEval-Java).

 The low standard deviation of the plausibility rate indicates that most models tend to repair a similar number of bugs in every run.
 However, the number of fixed bugs on \emph{Any Run} is two to three times higher on average than the number of repaired bugs in \emph{Every Run}.
-For example, StarCoderBase fixes 19 Defects4J v1.2 buggy input examples in the aggregation of 10 runs and only 6 same bugs in every run.
-This confirms RTT is capable of repairing diverse bugs.
+For example, StarCoderBase fixes 16 Defects4J v1.2 buggy input examples in the aggregation of 10 runs and only 6 same bugs in every run.
+This indicates that RTT is capable of repairing diverse bugs.

-The aggregated metrics over 10 runs bring additional perspectives, such as a comparison of unique bugs fixed by RTT and those in related work. \fv{Although the number of repaired bugs tends to vary between the models, Figure \ref{fig:venn-solved-all} indicates that in our approach, most models tend to solve at least one unique problem.
-Therefore, the kind of problems solved by RTT are not only size-dependant, but also model-dependant.} Table~\ref{tab:comparison-old-work-finetuned} compares the results of our RTT approach with those obtained in previous work using the exact same models, but either fine-tuned for APR~\cite{jiang2023:impact}, or using APR specific prompting on GPT-3.5~\cite{sobania2023:analysis}.
-The majority of models used in RTT repair at least one buggy example not repaired by the same models fine-tuned for NMT-type of APR methods.
+The aggregated metrics over 10 runs bring additional perspectives, such as a comparison of unique bugs fixed by RTT and those in related work.
+Although the number of repaired bugs tends to vary between the models, Figure \ref{fig:venn-solved-all} indicates that in our approach, most models tend to solve at least one unique problem.
+Therefore, the kind of problems solved by RTT are not only size-dependent, but also model-dependent.